 I’ve written about the advantages of using Nozbe Categories before, but I’ll share a quick summary here.

 For example, you can add the Category Calls to any task that requires you to make a call.
 You’ll probably have calls to make for tasks in different projects.

 When it comes time to make your calls, or if you have a few minutes of downtime, you can quickly pull up your Calls Category and see all your calls across different projects and make all your calls at once.

-Being able to sort tasks by Project and Category, gives you greater control of where you focus your productive energy.
+Sorting tasks by Project and Category gives you greater control over where you focus your productive energy.